harrywiner/chess-engine/README.md

 **The following must be done inside the virtual environment** To update the requirements do the following command: `pip freeze > requirements.txt` To install from requirements do the following: `pip install -r requirements.txt`

+## Changelog

+1.1 - new testing framework and bugfix
+1.2 - alpha beta pruning
+1.3 - changed top level to use pruning.
+Added best continuation tracker

 ## TO-DO